-Will Netflix or Amazon Prime pick up Shooter Season 4?
+Will Netflix or Amazon Prime Pick Up Shooter Season 4?

-Series one of Shooter begins with Swagger’s former commanding officer asking him to scout a location where the US and Ukrainian presidents will make a public speech.
+Season one of Shooter begins with Swagger’s former commanding officer asking him to scout a location where the US and Ukrainian presidents will make a public speech.
 The Ukrainian president is killed by a sniper and Swagger is implicated.
 Cue the cat and mouse game as authorities try to apprehend Swagger while he tries to clear his name.
 Thankfully, he isn’t alone.
 His long-suffering wife Julie Swagger supports him while Secret Service and FBI characters begin to support him in Nadine Memphis and eventually his old boss Isaac Johnson.

 Season three of Shooter is about Swagger’s father and his dealings in Vietnam.
 He joins a super-secret unit in the military that turned into the shadowy organization Swagger has been chasing all this time.
-The third is more believable than the other two series but much slower paced.
+The third is more believable than the first two seasons, but much slower paced.
 There are a lot of moody looks and scenes of agonized self-reflection and the series doesn’t have anything like the energy of the previous two outings.
 It did, however, have 13 episodes, making it the longest season to date.

 Why did Shooter end?

-Despite doing very well in the first two series, the abrupt end and clunky resolution of series two did not sit well with fans.
+Despite doing very well in the first two season, the abrupt end and clunky resolution of season two did not sit well with fans.
 Series three was a completely different tone and didn’t go down very well either.
 As someone who watched Shooter, it seemed the producers ran out of energy or money to finish it properly so did it as quickly and as cheaply as possible.

 What are the chances of Netflix picking up Shooter?

 Netflix has remained tight-lipped about any engagement with Shooter.
 So that doesn’t mean yes and doesn’t mean no. There are significant challenges with taking on a show like Shooter though.
 Netflix has an excellent grip on global media.
 It is one of the few American companies that realizes there is a whole world out there that doesn’t think like we do.
 Shooter is about as American as it gets.
 Nobody else in the world would call a character Bob Lee.
 Nowhere else in the world would a sniper who kills people be venerated.
 Nowhere else in the world would the general public know the difference between a hollow point bullet and a full metal jacket.

 Making Shooter accessible to an international audience is difficult.
 The show is shot and set predominantly in America except for a short stint to Germany and ‘Afghanistan’ which looked remarkably like America.
 It’s about someone for whom guns is a way of life.
 Again, something other countries just do not appreciate.
 It is based in Texas, with lots of Texan characters, Stetsons, cowboy boots, desert sand and guns.
 Again, something very difficult to take to an international audience.
 That’s before we even mention the wider societal concerns we have about real-life shooters!

 Netflix is an international company and one of the reasons for its success is the appreciation that while massively important, the American audience is only half the size of Europe or a third of the size of India or Asia.
-It may well be that the elements that made Shooter so successful in the US will ultimately limit its ability to be resurrected for a fourth series.
+It may well be that the elements that made Shooter so successful in the US will ultimately limit its ability to be resurrected for a fourth season.